lilamdimadethis/api-upload-filer-v2/README.md

 2. **File Upload API**:
     - A PHP-based API that handles file uploads and saves them to a directory.
     - No database is used; files are stored directly in a directory.
+    - **New in v3**: Secure file uploads with key-based access.

+## What's New in v3

+Version 3 (v3) includes enhanced security features for file uploads:

+- **Secure File Storage**: Files are stored in a private directory (`priv-uploads`) and can only be accessed with a valid key.
+- **Key Generation**: A unique key is generated for each uploaded file.
+- **Access Control**: Files can only be accessed via a URL with the correct key.
+Invalid keys will result in an error message.
+- **Improved Security**: Prevent unauthorized access to uploaded files by validating access keys.

 ### Important Note